Asian Longhair Breed Summary

 A chatty cat, the Asian Longhair is quick to let you know their opinion on most matters, especially when it comes to how much attention they’re receiving.
 Highly demanding in personal attention, Asian Longhairs usually stick close to their owner and may get jealous of other pets who share their human’s attention.
 When they do have the full attention of their family, these kitty’s love to be cuddled and adored.

 The Asian Group Cat Society (AGCS) was set up in 1985 to develop a group of cats, which the Asian Longhair is a part of.
-The advancement to fully recognise the Asian Longhair was undesirably slow and it’s been difficult to trace the progression of this breed due to the lack of data.
-While the breed has yet to be recognised by any United States registries, they are gaining more and more admirers.
+The advancement to fully recognize the Asian Longhair was undesirably slow and it’s been difficult to trace the progression of this breed due to the lack of data.
+While the breed has yet to be recognized by any United States registries, they are gaining more and more admirers.
 In 2003, the Asian Longhair was awarded the championship status by the Governing Council of the Cat Fancy and they also received full recognition by the council.